Easco Hand Tools: History

 The company began as Moore Drop Forging Company in Springfield, Massachusetts in 1900 or 1901.

 In 1938 Moore became a vendor for Sears Roebuck.

-In 1967, Moore Drop Forging was acquired by Eastern Stainless Steel Corporation, a manufacturer of stainless and specialty steel.
+In 1967, Moore Drop Forging was acquired by Eastern Stainless Steel Corporation (Easco), a manufacturer of stainless and specialty steel.
 Easco continued the Craftsman contract with Sears.
 By 1969, the parent company was known as Easco Corporation.
-Tools made by MDF for Sears have a "V" maker's mark on them, those from Easco typically had an "E" and those by Danaher had a "V^" (V and upside down V, sometimes a right-side up V).
+Tools made by MDF for Sears have a "V" maker's mark on them, those by Danaher had a "V^" (V and upside down V, sometimes a right-side up V).
 Variations of the "VV" exist including three digit codes on tools such as ratchets.
-It is believed that these denote the time frame of manufacture.
+It is believed that these denote the time frame of manufacture, as well as the plant that made them.
+"V" typically meant the tool was made in the Springfield, MA plant, "VV" typically meant it was made in the Springdale, AR plant and "G" meant it was made in the Gastonia, NC plant.
+This has been confirmed with various plant employees who worked at these facilities.

 In 1985, Easco Corporation was acquired via a hostile takeover by Equity Group Holdings, controlled by the investment brothers Steven Rales and Mitchell Rales and taken private.
 The hand tools division of the company was taken public, and the other divisions were sold to an investment group including Citicorp Venture Capital.

 In 1990, the hand tool company was acquired by the brothers' Danaher Corporation.
 This acquisition made the tools division the largest part of Danaher.
 In 1991, Sears selected Danaher to be the exclusive supplier of Craftsman mechanic's tools.